 What do you sell and where?

 I sell hydro, hybrids and hash all over India.
 Cannabis not grown in India is the most in demand because of its quality.
-I also work for the Great Legalisation Movement (GLM) for legalisation of cannabis to cure diseases like cancer in India.

 How long have you been dealing drugs and how did you get into it?